WilNeeley/Mega2560_Fan_Controller/doc/fw_board_checkout_sketches.md

 ## The Sketches

 Here's a quick rundown of the sketches I recommend you upload, in the order I recommend you upload them.
+All of them can be found in the `fw/examples` folder.

 > [!IMPORTANT]
 >